Karl-Friedrich Scheufele: Directorship

 Karl-Friedrich Scheufele joined Chopard in the 1980s, spending successive periods in all departments.
 Caroline also went to work for the family business.

 At the age of 22, he designed the company's first sports watch.
 The St. Moritz is also the first model conceived by Karl-Friedrich.
 From that time, Karl-Friedrich built the Chopard business around watch making.
-Later, he founded a manufacture exclusively dedicated to the production of high precision mechanical movements.
+Later, he founded a manufacturer exclusively dedicated to the production of high precision mechanical movements.
 Chopard Manufacture was inaugurated in 1996 in Fleurier in the Val-de-Travers.

 In 2001, Karl-Friedrich and his sister became Co-Presidents of the company.
 Karl-Friedrich Scheufele and Michel Parmigiani jointly set up the Fleurier Quality Foundation, an independent watch certification body.
 The Fleurier Quality label, which particularly certifies 100% Swiss manufacture, was established in 2005.
 In 2006, Karl-Friedrich Scheufele inaugurated the L.U.CEUM watchmaking museum in Fleurier.
 Today, Karl-Friedrich is in charge of the Chopard Manufacture, the men's watches division and all business management aspects, including marketing, advertising and communication.

 Revival of Ferdinand Berthoud

 While seeking to enrich the collection at the L.U.C.EUM watchmaking museum, Karl-Friedrich uncovered the history of watchmaker Ferdinand Berthoud (1727–1807).
 In 2006, Karl-Friedrich acquired the Ferdinand Berthoud brand.
 He registered the trade name under Chronométrie Ferdinand Berthoud in 2013 and launched it in 2015.

-In 2016, Karl-Friedrich was awarded with the Aiguille d'Or prize ("Golden Hand"), the highest distinction awarded by the Grand Prix de l'Horlogerie in Geneva, for a Ferdinand Berthoud watch.
+In 2016, Karl-Friedrich was awarded the Aiguille d'Or prize ("Golden Hand"), the highest distinction awarded by the Grand Prix de l'Horlogerie in Geneva, for a Ferdinand Berthoud watch.
 In November 2017, he won the same prize for Chopard's L.U.C Full Strike watch.

 Other interests

 Winemaking

-As a wine lover, alongside his work for Chopard, Karl-Friedrich established a wine sales company, La Galerie des Arts du Vin, in 1996.
+As a wine lover, and working for Chopard, Karl-Friedrich established a wine sales company, La Galerie des Arts du Vin, in 1996.
 Three years later, he acquired the Caveau de Bacchus boutique and opened several boutiques across Switzerland.

 In 2012, Karl-Friedrich Scheufele acquired the Château Monestier-la-Tour in France, a wine estate in the region of Bergerac that comprises over 100 hectares, including 30 hectares of vineyards of the Bergerac AOC appellation.
 In 2017, after having completed the renovation of its buildings and the restructuring of the vineyard, the estate obtained organic certification.
 It now produces 150,000 bottles in AOP Bergerac, Côtes de Bergerac and AOP Saussignac.